 Free Home Repair Assistance for Low-Income & Disabled

-Most home repair assistance programs come packaged as a loan: money you must repay over time with interest.
-That is not free.
+Most home repair assistance programs are packaged as loans, which you must repay over time with interest.
+They are not free.

 Fortunately, people with low incomes or disabilities do not always have to borrow money and pay interest if their house is falling apart and they cannot afford to fix it.